 If the current happens to be strong, a rubber ring attached to a rope can be hoisted out into the water to assist those trying to climb out.

-Full Blog Post ∼ Mahana Point Nusa Islands
+Full Blog Post → Mahana Point Nusa Ceningan

-Secret Beach is a hidden gem surrounded by cliffs on Nusa Ceningan and it can’t be missed during your adventures around the Nusa Islands in Bali!
+Secret Beach is a hidden gem surrounded by cliffs not to be missed during your adventures around the island.

-Secret Beach Nusa Ceningan can be found along the southeast coast of Ceningan Island.
+Secret Beach can be found along the southeast coast of Ceningan Island.

-A colorful coral reef stretches across the bay at Secret Beach, making it a great spot for a snorkel to discover the underwater world at this location.
+A colorful coral reef stretches across the bay at Secret Beach, making it a great spot to go snorkeling and to discover the underwater world at this location.

-If you adventure down to the far left corner of Secret Beach Nusa Islands you can find a sandy spot to walk out past the reef and body bash in the waves.
+If you adventure down to the far left corner of Secret Beach you can find a sandy spot to walk out past the reef and go for a body bash in the waves.

-If you have a hammock on hand, there are two palm trees on Secret Beach Nusa Ceningan that are perfect for hanging it up and beach bumming for a while!
+If you have a hammock on hand, there are two palm trees along the shoreline that are perfect for hanging it up and beach bumming for a while!

 You will also find an infinity pool at the front of Villa Trevally which overlooks Secret Beach.
-If you purchase something to eat and drink from the restaurant you are allowed to use the pool.
+If you purchase something to eat and drink from the restaurant you’ll be allowed to use the pool free of charge.